TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-01-24-how-to-kill-parents.md

 ## Make Children in Factory Instead

 This week we started a migration of Nette application to Symfony with Rector.
-One of changes is `Nette\...\Response` to `Symfony\...\Resonse` change.
+One of the changes is `Nette\...\Response` to `Symfony\...\Resonse` change.
 It's easy:

 ```diff
  class SomePresenter